Generative AI for Managerial Decision-Making under Ambiguity and Sycophancy: Results

+Having established that the LLM judge scores align with human expert consensus, we proceed to use them as the primary measure of response quality in the analyses that follow.
+This section examines how two structural features of decision scenarios, ambiguity level and decision type, shape the quality of AI-generated responses across the four evaluation dimensions.

-We quantified the impact of ambiguity resolution using a 3 (decision type) $\times$ 3 (ambiguity level) experimental design within an `LLM-as-a-Judge' framework.
-Models scored 1-5 Likert scale on Agreement, Actionability, Justification Quality, and Constraint Adherence.
-GAI can effectively assist in evaluating strategic decisions, By aggregating evaluations across different LLMs, the AI’s evaluations closely resemble those of human experts \citep{doshi2025generative}.
-GPT-5.1 and Claude Sonnet 4.5 served as independent judges, selected for their demonstrated resistance to sycophancy (Section~\ref{sec:sycophancy}).
-We averaged their scores to create composite ratings, capturing diverse evaluative perspectives.
-As shown in Table~\ref{tab:mean_scores}, reducing ambiguity from Level 3 to 0 consistently improved performance across metrics, with the most remarkable gain observed in Constraint Adherence (rising from 3.150 to 4.533).
-Table \ref{tab:decision_type_means} reveals distinct performance profiles across decision types, where Strategic decisions achieved the highest scores in Constraint Adherence and Agreement, while Operational decisions demonstrated superior Actionability.
+As demonstrated in Figure~\ref{fig:ambiguity}, reducing ambiguity from Level 3 to 0 consistently improved performance across metrics, with the most remarkable gain observed in Constraint Adherence (rising from 3.150 to 4.533).
+Figure \ref{fig:decision_type} reveals distinct performance profiles across decision types, where Strategic decisions achieved the highest scores in Constraint Adherence and Agreement, while Operational decisions demonstrated superior Actionability.

 Given that our dependent variables are based on ordinal Likert-scale data (1--5) and a Shapiro-Wilk test confirmed a non-normal distribution ($p < .05$), we conducted a two-way ART ANOVA to examine the effects of decision type and ambiguity level on evaluation scores.
 ART ANOVA was effective in analysing two-way and interaction effects when evaluation scores violated normality assumptions \citep{horticulturae5030057, wobbrock2011aligned}.